g3n/g3nd/README.md

 To exit the program press ESC or close the window.

-You can start G3ND to show a specific demo specifying the demo name (category plus underscore plus name) in the command line such as:
+You can start G3ND to show a specific demo specifying the demo name (category plus "." plus name) in the command line such as:

-`>g3nd geometry_box`
+`>g3nd geometry.box`

 To check the maximum FPS rate (frames per second) of your system for any demo, run G3ND with the option `-interval 0`.